 - Add baby spinach once the curry comes to a boil, stir and take off heat

 - Witht the oven rack on the highest position, turn broiler on high

 - Place breasts on jelly roll pan and broil for 2 minutes.
 Stand there checking to make sure you don't burn the skin

-- Spoon some curry sauce on the duck breasts
+- Slice duck in slices and plate.
+Add a veggie and spoon curry sauce on the duck breasts